Skip to main content

 The Portuguese talisman is experiencing fitness woes for the first time this season.

 The mythical Portuguese phenom continues to deliver goal after goal even at age 41.
-In a league that’s attracted world-class level attackers over the past few years, Ronaldo’s 21 goals this season are just two behind Ivan Toney in the Golden Boot race.
+In a league that’s attracted world-class level attackers over the past few years, Ronaldo’s 21 goals this season are just short of Ivan Toney in the Golden Boot race.

-But panic alarms were raised when Ronaldo limped off the pitch late in Al Nassr’s clash against Al Fayha.
-With the Saudi Pro League term reaching its climax and Al Nassr holding onto a two-point lead atop the standings, they can ill-afford to be without their talisman up front.
+But panic alarms were raised when Ronaldo limped off the pitch late in Al Nassr’s clash against Al Fayha at the end of February.
+With the Saudi Pro League term reaching its climax and Al Nassr fighting to finish atop the standings, they can ill-afford to be without their talisman up front for too much longer.

 Ronaldo has evaded Injuries for much of his career, even as a veteran.
-Since joining Al Nassr, he’s only missed three games through injury.
-However, there’s a real risk that number surges soon.
+Since joining Al Nassr, he had only missed three games through injury prior to his current setback.
+However, there are significant fears over his potential return.

 What Injury Does Cristiano Ronaldo Have?